USS Eugene E. Elmore

 USS Eugene E. Elmore (DE-686) was a Rudderow-class destroyer escort in the United States Navy during World War II.

 Namesake

 Eugene Evans Elmore was born on 30 June 1900 in Americus, Georgia.
 He graduated from the United States Naval Academy in 1922, and served on a number of ships as well as ashore before reporting 25 October 1940 to USS Quincy.
 Lieutenant Commander Elmore was killed in action when Quincy was sunk 9 August 1942 in the Battle of Savo Island.

 Construction and service

-Eugene E. Elmore was launched 23 December 1943 by Bethlehem Steel Co., Quincy, Massachusetts, sponsored by Mrs Eugene E. Elmore, widow of the ship's namesake and commissioned 4 February 1944.
+Eugene E. Elmore was launched 23 December 1943 by Bethlehem Steel Co., Quincy, Massachusetts, sponsored by Mrs. Marie Link Elmore, widow of the ship's namesake and commissioned 4 February 1944.